 Supervision in wraparound care (including before/after school clubs and holiday provision) is considered, with sufficient staff as for a class of 30.
-The school ensures that the staff supervision is adequate for the safety and welfare of the children.
+St Martin's Prep ensures that the staff supervision is adequate for the safety and welfare of the children.